dan-rodin/mysql-departments-vacancies-db/README.md

 This repository contains my MySQL database assignment for **COMP20070 – Database Systems** at University College Dublin.
 The database models a company's **departments, vacancies, skills, candidates, and interviews**, based on the scenario provided in the assignment brief.

-Includes a 'Breaking Bad' themed candidates dataset modeled after a tech company based out of Albuquerque, New Mexico (where the tv show is set).
+Includes a *Breaking Bad*–themed candidates dataset, modeled after a tech company based out of Albuquerque, New Mexico (where the TV show is set).

 ---